hintonbradley/ff-api-challenge/ChallengeInstructions.md

 <em>Hard coded error string - the error response was hardcoded to 503 rather than correctly handling a CORS issue from deliberately failing servers</em>

 - Of course I have to hard code the error string.
 I don't get a response from the API to use, so it obviously needs to be hard coded.
-And when he says I should have handled a CORS issue - he said in his response that I should "...display the fact that CORS is misconfigured for these APIs as part of the status page".
-How else am I supposed to display a message if I don't receive one from my API request?
+And when he says I should have handled a CORS issue - I don't understand why he said this.
+In his earlier response, he said that I should "...display the fact that CORS is misconfigured for these APIs as part of the status page".
+I interpreted this as 'displaying an error to notify the user'.
+Therefore I had to hard code that error.
+How else am I supposed to display a message if I don't receive an error or any other data from my API request?

 Hope this makes sense to you.
 If you can take a look, great, otherwise, I think there was some miscommunication from their end as to what specifically they want.
 (Specs weren't explained correctly).
 Thanks for any help you can give.